JoseACortes/AttentionResearch/README.md

 5. Left Eye Position X (left_gaze_x)
 6. Left Eye Position Y (left_gaze_y)

-Here is a sample of the data:
+Here is a sample of the one feature of one trial of the data:

 ![Sample](extra/trialFeatureVisual.jpg)